-AFMA is committed to bycatch reduction, improved protection for vulnerable and threatened species and minimising any adverse impacts of fishing on the marine environment.
+AFMA is committed to bycatch reduction, improved protection for Endangered, Threatened and Protected species and minimising any adverse impacts of fishing on the marine environment.
 Commercial fishing may result in incidental catch or interaction with species that are not retained for sale or are not able to be sold (non-commercial) and is discarded.